stevenocchipinti/2017-NewZealand-Blog/_posts/2017-04-09-wellington-zoo.markdown

 date:   2017-04-09
 ---

+ANTH AND AMY BROKE THE NEWS ABOUT THEIR MARRIAGE?!

 Today we went to Wellington Zoo.
 We drove our van over to the zoo but it was pretty hard to find parking!
 We were expecting a massive car park but either they don't have one or we just couldn't find it.
 We ended up parking on the side